utsav0/daily-dev-tips/src/pages/posts/python-loops-explained.md

 Foo is false now!
 ```

-You've seen the range option, but we could also use a while loop for that.
+You've seen the range option, but we could also use a while loop.

 ```python
 number = 2